Teddyenbeer/spikkl-php-woocommerce-plugin/readme.txt

 === Spikkl Address Lookup ===
 Contributors: Spikkl
-Tags: postcode, address validation, checkout, billing, shipping, address, address verification, lookup Requires at least: 4.4
+Tags: postcode, address validation, checkout, billing, shipping, address, address verification, lookup, postcode api, online service
+Requires at least: 4.4
-Tested up to: 5.4
+Tested up to: 5.5
 Stable tag: trunk
 Requires PHP: 5.6
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Spikkl Address Lookup validates the postcode and street number combination during checkout and fills additional address values automatically.
+Spikkl Address Lookup validates the Dutch postcode and street number combination during checkout and fills additional address values automatically.
+Increase the ease-of-use for each of your customers and be assured of up-to-date and valid address data.

 == Installation ==
 The easiest way to install the Spikkl Address Lookup plugin is via the plugin menu.
 Click the 'Add new' button and search for the 'Spikkl Address Lookup' plugin in the search field.
 Once you found the plugin, click 'Install Now', and Wordpress will take if from there.